-When the sun's shining, solar panels capture sunlight and convert it into solar DC power.
+- Solar panels: When the sun's shining, solar panels capture sunlight and convert it into solar direct current (DC) electricity

-The inverter converts this power into 240V AC electricity that is used by your appliances, and any excess is exported to the grid.
+- Inverter: The inverter converts this power into 240V AC electricity that's used by your appliances.
+Any excess is exported to the grid

-Your house uses electricity from either your solar panels (when they are generating power) or the grid when they are not.
+- Household appliances: Your house uses electricity from either your solar panels (when they're generating power) or the grid (when they're not)

-Your solar meter only reads the energy produced over the amount that your house uses.
+- Meter: Your solar meter only reads the energy produced over the amount your house uses

-Any electricity not used is fed into the electricity grid through your electricity meter.
-When you're consuming more than you produce you draw electricity from the grid.
+- Grid: Any electricity not used is fed into the electricity grid through your electricity meter.
+When you're consuming more than you produce you draw electricity from the grid